Animal health products are not just valuable tools for the protection of animal health - they safeguard human health.

 Sixty years ago, a hen laid 50 to 60 eggs per year.
-Thanks to improved genetics, nutrition, health management and housing, a hen now lays over 300 eggs per year.
+Thanks to improved genetics, nutrition and health management, a hen now lays over 300 eggs per year.

 Of nearly 1,500 diseases we know affect people, two-thirds can pass between animals and humans.

 Animal health products undergo years of testing and trials to meet stringent government requirements before being approved for use.

 All animal health products sold in Canada have undergone a comprehensive scientific review and risk assessment by Health Canada to identify any potential threats to animal and human health or the environment.

 According to the United Nations, the amount of global animal protein must double within the next 40 years if food production is to keep pace with rising demand.
 Almost 75% of this will have to be achieved through improvements in efficiency and the adoption of agricultural technologies.